Bryaro/pp5/README.md

 We are constantly exploring new technologies and marketing approaches to enhance our online presence and customer engagement.
 Augmented reality (AR) viewings, virtual try-ons, and interactive online events are among the innovations we are considering to offer an even more engaging and personalized shopping experience.

+...

+## Testing

+To ensure the Cosmos Watches platform meets our high standards for reliability and user experience, we've outlined comprehensive testing guidelines.
+You can find these by visiting our [Testing Documentation](testing.md).

+...